Leadership River Falls Youth

 - Decision-making, team-building, and group facilitation skills

 Program: Following a one-day retreat in August, participants meet for seven (7) full-day sessions (7:30 a.m.-2:45 p.m.), September through May (no session in December or March).
-The program focuses on applying leadership skills to facets of the River Falls community, including natural resources, government, community life, business/industry, education, and health and human services.
-In addition, participants contribute to a group community service project designed to address community needs and to identify systems and methods to affect positive change.
+Each session will focus on key topics including: natural resources, community life and heritage, education, business and industry, health and human services, government, and closing with a graduation ceremony in May.
+During the course of the program, LRFY participants will complete a variety of community service projects designed to address community needs.

 Goals and Objectives: